Chidori Kale

 Seasons/Availability

-Chidori kale is available in the late winter and early spring.
+Chidori kale is available year-round, with a peak season in the winter through early spring.

 Current Facts